vimc/montagu-api/docs/spec/Responsibilities.md

         }
     }

-## GET /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/template/
+## GET /modelling-groups/{modelling-group-id}/expectations/{touchstone-id}/{expectation-id/
-Returns the burden estimate template for the responsibility of this modelling group in the given touchstone.
+Returns the burden estimate template for the requested expectations of this modelling group in the given touchstone.

 Required permissions: Global scope: `scenarios.read`.
 Scoped to modelling group: `responsibilities.read`.